Open Access Publications

 Why Open Access?

 Open Access means unrestricted and free access to scientific information, research data and results and thus represents an alternative model of scientific publishing.
-Research results published with Open Access, are available immediately after its publication dates.
-Thus impact and visibility of researchers rises permanently.
+Research results published with Open Access are available immediately after their publication dates.
+Thus impact and visibility of researchers rise permanently.
 Open access to scientific publications and research data improves information flow between researchers and knowledge transfer worldwide.
 The Osnabrück University supports Open Access as a sustainable form of modern science communication.
 More information can be found on the information website on Open Access and on the publication platform Open Journal Systems.

 Services offered by the Osnabrück University